ladobarnovi/ravel-vst/README.md

 boundaries stay monotonically ordered.
 With all three at zero it reduces exactly to the old `floor()`, and there's a test asserting that.

-### Per-lane CC outputs
+### CC outputs

+There are two kinds, and they are independent:

+- **The Mix CC** (CC tab → Output) is the CC stack's fold, exactly as pitch is the Note stack's fold.
+Its **Send** switch, **Number**, **Channel** and **Offset** live on the CC tab.
-Each lane can send **its own CC** on its own number and channel, alongside the mix CC — so one instance can modulate up to four destinations.
-Lane CC follows the lane's raw step value and **ignores Depth**, since Depth governs the lane's share of the mix, not its own output.
+- **Each CC lane's own tap** follows that lane's raw step value and **ignores Depth**, since Depth governs the lane's share of the fold, not its own output.
+Its Send, Number, Channel and Offset live on the lane's own strip.
+Defaults are CC 20, 21, 22 and 23 for lanes 1–4.

+The two Offsets never cross: the CC tab's Offset shifts the Mix CC, and a lane's Offset shifts only that lane's tap, so one lane can be recentred without moving the rest.
 Inactive steps latch the previous level rather than dropping to zero.
 All CC streams share the global **Slew**.

 ### Pattern actions

 **RND** re-rolls a lane's values, **CLR** zeroes them.
 Both touch values only — the toggles and chances are left alone, so a lane's rhythm survives a re-roll.
-The **⋯** menu has Rotate Left/Right, Invert Values, and Copy/Paste Pattern (the clipboard is shared, so you can paste one lane onto another).
-Rotate and paste move value, on/off, chance, velocity and gate together — rotating only the values would slide a pattern out from under its own rhythm.
+The **⋯** menu has Rotate Left/Right, Invert Values, and Copy/Paste Pattern.
+Rotate and paste move value, on/off and chance together — and, on a Note lane, velocity and gate as well — because rotating only the values would slide a pattern out from under its own rhythm.

+The clipboard is per stack: you can paste one Note lane onto another, or one CC lane onto another, but not across the two.

 All of these go through the host as real parameter changes wrapped in change gestures, so they land in automation and undo instead of silently mutating state behind the host's back.
 The